What can I expect after filing a dispute?

 - Release letters from lenders, collection agencies or satisfaction of judgment

-When filing a dispute, it is helpful to include the Equifax Unique Number provided on your Equifax credit report, if available.
+When filing a dispute, it’s helpful to include the Equifax Reference Number provided on your Equifax credit report, if available.

 What you need to know

 If you disputed an item and the investigation did not resolve the dispute, you have the right to add a statement to your credit file that is 400 words or less, free of charge, explaining the nature of your dispute.
 If your statement is 400 words or less, it will added to your credit file, and will be included each time your credit file is accessed.

 Please send your statement in writing to Equifax, along with your name, address, date of birth and phone number.
 You will also need to provide photocopies of two valid pieces of identification.
 If you have the Equifax Unique Number from your credit report, that is also helpful.

 Equifax Canada Co.

 National Consumer Relations

 To remove the consumer statement, you must also do so by writing to the above address.